dmacias28/increasing-home-values-ames-ia/README.md

 The city of Ames is interested in identifying ways in which they and their residents can do their part to help increase the city’s median home value in spite of the continuing post COVID-19 economic effects.

-This project aims to identify specific housing features that have a high impact on a home’s value, so that the city knows what to consider when building new housing and residents know what to consider when building, updating or selling their home.
+This project aims to identify specific housing features that have a high impact on a home’s value using a machine learning lasso regression model, so that the city knows what to consider when building new housing and residents know what to consider when building, updating or selling their home.

 ### Background